zilexa/Homeserver/Recommendations.md

   - Samsung EVO 860
   - Samsung QVO 870 (<-- cheapest 4TB SSD, performs better than lots of (more expensive) TLC drives, highly recommended)
 - When using harddisks, go for 2.5" instead of 3.5" because they use up to 5 times less power, even when idle.
 Instead of buying the SATA harddisks, buy the Seagate Portable Drive or Seagate Backup Plus 4TB or 5TB: they cost half the price and contain a normal SATA controller.
 Just remove them from the usb case first.
+- *_Some users (including me) have very bad experiences with the 2.5" Seagate 4TB and 5TB models.
+Every 2.5" HDD with >2TB capacity is a so called SMR drive.
+Google and understand what this means.
+You might want to opt for non-SMR drives, which automatically means 3.5" HDDs or SATA SSDs._*

 _Notes_
 1. If you do have an addiction to the highest storage speed and have your mind set on using NVME, go for a Motherboard with PCI-Express bifurcation support (D-3644 and most other Fujitsus support this).
 PCI-Express bifurcation allows you to use a single PCI-Express port as multiple ports natively, without expensive, energy-slurping bridge chips.
 PCI Bifurcation splitter cost only 20 bucks and allows you to connect up to 4 NVME SSDS (PCI-E3.0 x4 speed) in a single x16 slot.